📥 Receive messages

 chatId, from, to, participant

-You can see some in from, to, and participant fields here’s what they mean:
+You may notice various identifiers in the from, to, and participant fields.
+Here’s what they mean:

 • 123123123@c.us Phone numbers accounts - international phone number without + at the start and add @c.us at the end.
 For phone number 12132132131 the chatId is 12132132131@c.us